Rebecca Schamber

-Rebecca Schamber (born 7 December 1975) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.
+Rebecca Schamber (born 7 December 1975) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from 2021 to 2025.

 Political career

 Schamber became a member of the Bundestag in the 2021 elections, representing the Hannover-Land I district.
 In parliament, she has since been serving on the Defence Committee, the Committee on Economic Cooperation and Development, and the Subcommittee on the United Nations, International Organizations and Civil Crisis Prevention.

 In addition to her committee assignments, Schamber has been an alternate member of the German delegation to the NATO Parliamentary Assembly since 2022.

+In February 2025, Schamber lost her district Hannover-Land I and is no longer a member in Bundestag since 25 March 2025.